21 Powerful Headline Examples That Get Clicks

 The job of a killer headline is to tempt readers to click and read the rest.

-It’s like putting a 40-year bottle of tawny port (if you were wondering what I’d like for my birthday) inside a generic sparkling grape juice bottle.
+It’s like putting a 40-year bottle of tawny port inside a generic sparkling grape juice bottle.
 Bleh.
-No one is going to know what grapey goodness is sitting inside!
+No one is going to know what grapey goodness is sitting inside.

 Here are some headline-writing tips I use with my copywriting clients: